Artur Artuzov: Purge, execution and rehabilitation

-Artuzov was sacked on 11 January 1937, as the author of a draft telegram to the Chinese warlord Chang Hsueh-Liang, who had kidnapped the nationalist leader and de facto ruler of China, Chiang Kai-shek, which urged the warlord to kill Chiang.
+Artuzov was sacked on 11 January 1937, as the author of a draft telegram to the Chinese warlord Zhang Xueliang, who had kidnapped the nationalist leader and de facto ruler of China, Chiang Kai-shek, which urged the warlord to kill Chiang.
 Mao Zedong, leader of the Chinese communists, wanted Chiang dead, to increase the chances of a communist victory in China, but Stalin's prime concern was to avoid a Japanese invasion of Siberia.
 He ordered Mao to secure Chiang's release.

 Artuzov was transferred to the archive department of the NKVD and commissioned to write a history of the organisation.
 In March 1937, again according to Walter Krivitsky, he tried to save himself when the new head of the NKVD, Nikolai Yezhov, began a purge of officers associated with the former NKVD boss, Genrikh Yagoda, by denouncing both Yagoda and Abram Slutsky, Artuzov's successor as head of the Foreign Department.
 Slutsky retaliated by denouncing Artuzov.

-Artuzov was arrested on May 13, 1937, charged with "espionage", "terror", "participation in a counter-revolutionary conspiratorial organization within the NKVD".
-On July 8, 1937 he was dismissed from his position.
+Artuzov was arrested on 13 May 1937, charged with "espionage", "terror", "participation in a counter-revolutionary conspiratorial organization within the NKVD".
+On 8 July 1937 he was dismissed from his position.

 The investigation was led by Ya.
 A. Deich, head of the Secretariat of the NKVD.
-His execution was approved by Stalin, Stanisław Kosior, Vyacheslav Molotov, Lazar Kaganovich, and Kliment Voroshilov on August 20, 1937; he was shot on August 21, 1937.
+His execution was approved by Stalin, Stanisław Kosior, Vyacheslav Molotov, Lazar Kaganovich, and Kliment Voroshilov on 20 August 1937; he was shot on 21 August 1937.
 His ashes were buried in the grave of unclaimed ashes No. 1 of the crematorium of the Donskoy cemetery.

-On March 7, 1956, he was posthumously rehabilitated by the All-Union Military Commission of the USSR.
+On 7 March 1956 he was posthumously rehabilitated by the All-Union Military Commission of the USSR.